ehre0004/cst8911-midterm-project/README.md

 ## Required Documents

 Each group member will also complete a confidential Self and Peer Evaluation.
 The Peer Evaluation is submitted online see assignments section on the day the midterm is submitted.

+## Final report

+Include screenshots of every step and settings, please include the Microsoft Azure banner in the screenshots

+Provide concise, short explanations on why certain settings were chosen, ie cost, compute power, etc

+One individual must submit the final report for the group under the assignments section in Midterm Project category, please include group members full names